 - 15.6-inch HD (1366 x 768) True-life LED-Backlit Display

 CPU: 2.24 GHz Intel Celeron | Graphics: Intel HD Graphics | RAM: 4GB | Storage: 16GB eMMC | Weight: 3.42lbs | OS: Chrome

 For many, Acer has been a computer company that releases quality products at affordable prices and the Chromebook 14″ is no exception.
 Running Google’s own lightweight operating system, the Chromebook is powered by a quad-core Celeron chip plus 4GB of RAM as well as 16GB of eMMC storage.
 While not everyone is a fan of using a Chromebook, it can be a great first option, especially when you take into consideration the incredible battery life of 12 hours of normal use per charge.Learn More

-- Chromebook runs on chrome OS - it COMES with built-in virus protection, updates automatically*, boots up in seconds & continues to stay fast over time. (*Internet connection is required)
+- Chromebook runs on chrome OS it COMES with built in virus protection, updates automatically*, boots up in seconds and continues to stay fast over time. (*Internet connection is required)

 - All the Google apps you know and love come standard on every Chromebook, which means you can edit, download, and convert Microsoft Office files in Google Docs, Sheets and slides